tonethar/IGME-230-GDD-Master/notes/web-apps-0.md

 In later courses (IGME-330 & IGME-430) you will get the opportunity to read/write data to "the cloud", and even have application logic running on remote servers.
 - **Database/Data Modeling** - creating a key:value server utilizing Node.js is covered in IGME-430 (an elective), *Data Modeling* and the SQL language are covered in ISTE-230 (an elective)
 - **Package Managers** - such NPM & Bower and other build tools such as Gulp & Grunt are covered in later courses.
-- **Web MVC or MVVM Frameworks** - such as Vue, React and Angular are covered in later courses.
+- **Web MVC or MVVM Frameworks** - these involve *data binding* and *components* examples include Vue, React and Angular, which are covered in later courses.
 - **Web Games** will be covered later in this course, and we will build several games or interactive experiences using the PixiJS rendering engine.
 Our class PixiJS materials can be found here: [pixi-js-0.md](./pixi-js-0.md)
 - **WebGL** is an implementation of OpenGL ES 2.0 that runs natively in web browsers, and is the fastest way to draw to the browser screen.
 WebGL shaders may be briefly looked at while we are covering PixiJS.